prairie blue-eyed grass

 Similar Species

-Mountain blue-eyed grass (Sisyrinchium montanum var. montanum) spathe is often strongly tinged purple.
-The margins of the outer spathe bract are fused for 1 32 to ¼ at the base.
-The flowers are bluish-violet.
+Strict blue-eyed grass (Sisyrinchium montanum var. montanum) flowers are usually dark bluish violet.
+The margins of the outer spathe bract are fused for 132 to (1.0 to 3.5 mm) at the base.

 Narrow-leaved blue-eyed-grass (Sisyrinchium angustifolium) leaves and stems are not glaucous.
 There may be 2 to 4 stalked flower clusters on the stem, causing the stem to appear branched.